 Blogging has become seriously popular in the last few years, which is why brands from all over the world are desperate to get bloggers to mention, review and promote their stuff.
 Brands usually like product reviews or advertorials.

-Advertorials are adverts in the form of an article or blog post - So for example, say Nike bring out a new line, and your blog is a popular women’s sport fashion blog.
+Advertorials are adverts in the form of an article or blog post - So for example, say Nike bring out a new line, and your blog is a popular women’s sports fashion blog.
 Nike might offer to pay you a set payment in exchange for, say, 500 words plus four images of their products in your blog post.

 Reviews - A lot of bloggers start off by reviewing products and when you become an authority in the reviewing community, brands will often send you their products to review free of charge which is great for newer bloggers to get them started but as your DA score rises, you will start to get the products for free and a nice fee for the review to boot.